-For over a decade, model quantization has required calibration data — representative samples that guide the compression process.
+For over a decade, model quantization has required calibration data, representative samples that guide the compression process.
 RAM eliminates this requirement entirely.
-The implications extend far beyond convenience: an entire category of ML infrastructure, data licensing, and pipeline complexity simply disappears.
+The implications go far beyond convenience: an entire category of ML infrastructure, data licensing, and pipeline complexity just disappears.

 The Calibration Tax

-Every major quantization method in production today — GPTQ, AWQ, SqueezeLLM, QuIP, OmniQuant — requires a calibration dataset.
+Every major quantization method in production today, GPTQ, AWQ, SqueezeLLM, QuIP, OmniQuant, requires a calibration dataset.
 This isn't a minor implementation detail.
-It's a structural dependency that cascades through the entire model deployment pipeline.
+It's a structural dependency that ripples through the entire model deployment pipeline.

 Here's what calibration actually costs you: